jhineman/rllib_multi_agent_self_play_example/README.md

-# RLlib Multi Agent Self-Play Example
+# RLlib Multi Agent Self-Play Example - MultiPlayer Gridman

-The Foragers environment is a competitive environment in which "foragers" must collect potions, but there are some rules:
-* Each "forager" gets a negative reward for every move.
-* Different color potions can be collected multiple times.

-The foragers must collect as many potions as possible in the smallest number of moves.
+In this version of the GridMan environment you train gridman but also his enemies!

+GridMan and the 3 enemies all have completely seperate neural networks and separate rewards.

 <div style="text-align: center">
     <img src="./assets/level_0.gif" width="250" />